neomantic-zz/arche/README.md

 `profile.clj` file.
 View [this file](example-profile.clj) as an example.

-Now run the app as follows:
+Now run the arche as follows:

 `lein with-profile dev ring server-headless`